ReInHerit/digital-hub/content/news/2023-02-20-reinherit-a-journey-through-museum-management.md

 <!--StartFragment-->

-Through these development logs we will give insights on our workflow, as well as lessons learned through trial and error.
+Through these development logs the team aims to give insights on the workflow, as well as lessons learned through trial and error.
 Hopefully, aspiring game developers will be able to pick up a few neat tricks when making their own management / simulator / edutainment type game.

-Now join us as we embark on this epic journey as we attempt to breathe new life into museums and stay tuned for more updates and devlogs!
+Join us as we embark on this epic journey as we attempt to breathe new life into museums and stay tuned for more updates and devlogs!

 <!--EndFragment-->